bytes7bytes7/mapster/README.md

     lastName: 'Weasley',
   );

-  // You can swap source types, but if you swap multiple objects of the same type,
+  // You can swap source objects, but if you swap multiple objects of the same type,
   // the result WILL change.
-  // Mapster does its the maximum.
-But it is not able to define the right order
+  // Mapster does its maximum.
+But Mapster is not able to define the right order
   // for multiple objects of the same type.
-  // So, you should avoid creating Mappers with multiple objects of the same type. final notification1 = mapster.map3<User, User, Post, LikedPostNotification>(
+  // So, you should avoid creating Mappers with multiple objects of the same type. final notification1 = mapster.map3(
     user,
     likeUser,
     post,
+    to<LikedPostNotification>,
   );
-  final notification2 = mapster.map3<User, User, Post, LikedPostNotification>(
+  final notification2 = mapster.map3(
     likeUser,
     user,
     post,
+    to<LikedPostNotification>,
   );
 }
 ```

 ## Pros

+- Do not need to specify types.
 - Mapster package has no dependency
 - Mapster has O(1) time complexity of search for a proper Mapper
 - Do not need to inject your classes/functions with large amount of mappers anymore.
 Just inject